andrewdmcleod/layer-apache-hadoop-nodemanager/README.md

 ### Scaling

-The compute-slave node is the "workhorse" of the Apache Hadoop platform.
+The nodemanager node is the "workhorse" of the Apache Hadoop platform.
-To scale your deployment's performance, you can simply add more compute-slave units.
+To scale your deployment's performance, you can simply add more nodemanager units.
 For example, to add three mode units:

     juju add-unit compute-slave -n 3